ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

 ### Asset Registry

-**Note**: If AssetRegistry storage is already in use on Picaso, we will need to perform a storage migration in the next runtime upgrade for all of these changes to be possible.
+**Note**: If AssetRegistry storage is already in use on Picasso, we will need to perform a storage migration in the next runtime upgrade for all of these changes to be possible.